pagecdn/easyfonts/README.md

 ### Importing all Fonts

-Easy Fonts makes it easy to import all font families at once and then quickly test different fonts.
-For this, you need to use `dist/fonts.css` file or use the below CDN link.
+To quickly test different fonts, Easy Fonts makes it easy to import all font families at once.
+For this, you need to use `[dist/fonts.css](easyfonts/blob/master/dist/fonts.css)` file or use the below CDN link.

 ```
 <link href="https://pagecdn.io/lib/easyfonts/fonts.css" rel="stylesheet" />